Azure/Industrial-IoT/docs/opc-publisher/observability.md

 }
 ```

-> This assumes the http server in OPC Pubilsher has not been disabled.
+> This assumes the http server in OPC Publisher has not been disabled.
 Disabling the internal HTTP server also disables the Prometheus endpoint.

 ## OpenTelemetry

-It is possible to export all [metrics](#available-metrics), traces and [logs](#logging) to an OpenTelemtry collector.
-To specifiy the OTLP GRPC endpoint to export to, use the `--oc` [command line argument](./commandline.md).
+It is possible to export all [metrics](#available-metrics), traces and [logs](#logging) to an OpenTelemetry (OTEL) collector.
+To specify the OTLP GRPC endpoint to export to, use the `--oc` [command line argument](./commandline.md).

-An example setup using the OTEL Contrib Collector and Grafana stack can be found in the `/deploy/docker` folder.
+An example setup using the OpenTelemetry (OTEL) Contrib Collector and Grafana stack can be found in the `/deploy/docker` folder.

 ## Prometheus